bhamur/IowaalcoholSaleAnalysis/README.md

 # IowaalcoholSaleAnalysis
 Data Analysis of publicly available Iowa alcohol sale data set

 In this Project, I have implemented SSIS packages to load Sales Data Mart.
-I have followed Star Schema approach and referred https://github.com/jbencina/IowaLiquorSalesDB and modified the design and implementation according to my needs.
+I have followed Star Schema approach and there has already been some work done on the data set that I have listed in my References Section.

 With this Analysis, I am trying to answer below business questions